Helping older adults and family caregivers THRIVE!

 CHIEF DEVELOPMENT AND COMMUNICATIONS OFFICER

-Blair Loaiza is a dynamic professional currently serving as the Vice President of Development at AGE, a position she has earned through her dedication and exceptional contributions over the past four years.
-Blair’s journey with AGE began as an intern, and she has since climbed the ladder, holding four distinct roles that have showcased her versatility and commitment to the organization.
+Blair Loaiza is a dynamic professional currently serving as the Chief Development and Communications Officer at AGE, a role she has earned through more than six years of dedication and exceptional contributions to the organization.
+Blair’s journey with AGE began as an intern, and she has since advanced through four distinct roles that reflect her versatility, leadership, and deep commitment to the mission.

 Lauren Benavides